canopas/group-track-flutter/docs/terms-of-services.md

 PARTY TO OR IN ANY WAY BE RESPONSIBLE FOR MONITORING ANY TRANSACTION BETWEEN YOU AND ANY THIRD-PARTY PROVIDERS OF PRODUCTS OR SERVICES.
 AS WITH THE PURCHASE OF A PRODUCT OR SERVICE THROUGH ANY MEDIUM OR IN ANY ENVIRONMENT, YOU SHOULD USE YOUR BEST JUDGMENT AND EXERCISE CAUTION WHERE APPROPRIATE.

+**Location Data and Accuracy Disclaimer**
+Our Services may display, estimate, or collect your real-time location or the location of other users (“Location Data”).
+You acknowledge and agree that Location Data is inherently imprecise and may not always be timely or accurate due to factors such as signal strength, network availability, device settings, third-party services, and satellite or environmental conditions.

+**No Guarantee of Accuracy**
+We do not guarantee the accuracy, completeness, reliability, or timeliness of any Location Data provided through the Services.
+You should not rely on the Services as your sole means of communication or location verification, and we disclaim all liability for any damages or losses arising from inaccurate or delayed Location Data.

+**User Responsibility**
+You are solely responsible for any decisions or actions taken based on information provided through the Services, including Location Data.
+If precise or real-time location information is critical, you agree to use alternate methods to verify it.

+**No Emergency Services**
+The Services are not intended, designed, or suitable for use as emergency locator or dispatch systems.
+We do not provide emergency response services or actively contact law enforcement, firefighting, medical, or other emergency personnel on your behalf.

+In the event of any emergency or life-threatening situation, you must contact the appropriate emergency services (e.g., by dialing local emergency numbers) and should not rely on our Services to do so.

 ## 21. LIMITATIONS OF LIABILITY